 For example, in sea cages, which benefit from keeping the fish in as close to “wild” conditions as possible, unpredictable environmental challenges can create a need for supplemental oxygen.
 Oxygen levels fluctuate depending on the time of year and even on the time of day.
 Warm water, stagnant current or other unfavorable environmental conditions, such as algal growth or jellyfish blooms can result in temporary oxygen insufficiency and compromise fish health and increase mortality.

 High stock densities can increase the risk of disease, infections and parasites, such as sea lice, in the population.
 During treatment, sea cages must be sealed with foil – which cuts off the water flow and oxygen supply.
 So adding more oxygen is essential during medical or de-licing treatments.
-To see a video on new technology to assist in this process, click here.

 There are many methods for introducing oxygen into a tank, raceway or sea cage.
 Some of these are mechanical, e.g. pumps or water circulation systems that churn and aerate the water.
 These help, but are often less effective depending on environmental conditions, e.g. hot, cloudy and still days, when the available oxygen levels in water typically plummet.